yokyak/react-agent/docs/documentation.md

 ```
 *Parameters*
 `key` - A string that matches an action key defined on the server-side.
 Multiple `key`s can be listed in an array.
-`request` (optional) - an object that can be passed to the server-side action(s).
+`request` (optional) - An object that can be passed to the server-side action(s).
 If multiple actions are run, the same object is passed to all of the actions.

 *Return Value*
 A promise, which resolves or rejects based on the server's response.